guillermohernandez/frontend-intermediate-textbook/Syllabus.md

 * Ternary Operator
 * Arrays
   * Locating Items
-  * Assigning and Replaceing Items
+  * Assigning and Replacing Items

 ##### Tools
  * Prompting more than once.